allen-liaoo/AIBot/src/main/java/CommandList.md

 ## Restricted Commands <br />
 These commands are for **Server Owner** or **Bot Owner** only. <br />
 -  shutdown - Shut down the bot remotely.
 (Bot Owner) * ^
 - source - Get the source code of a command class. *
+- Presence - Set the nickname, status or game of the bot. * ^
+    - setNick - Set the nickname of the bot. * ^
     - setStatus - Set the status of the bot. * ^
     - setGame - Set the game of the bot. * ^

 ## Note: <br />
 - @Mention the bot with commands will also trigger the respond. <br />